eduvpn/documentation/DEVELOPMENT_PRACTICES.md

     $ php-cs-fixer fix . --rules=@Symfony

-There are many more style, but this is a safe start.
-I also use some additional rules, they are all described in the PHP-CS-Fixer README:
+There are many more rules to fix things, but this is a safe start.
+The extra rules I use at the moment:

 * `ordered_imports`;
 * `array_syntax`;
 * `ordered_class_elements`.

-It's also possible to create a configuration file and add it to your repository, see the documentation.
+They are all described in the PHP-CS-Fixer documentation, as is a way to create a configuration file that you can store in your repository.

-## Dependencies
+## Finding Dependencies

 In order to make sure you target the right version of PHP, and found all dependencies on PHP extensions you use in your code, it is important